kajelad/numpy_quad/README.txt

 effects this has on np.float128, using it in conjunction with np.quad is not recommended (as a general consideration, using np.float128 in any other context is also highly discouraged).

+- passing quads to Python int constructor results in segfault.
+Numpy ints behave as intended.